Bombay Sapphire Gin Gingerbread Houses

 Each house has the ingredients for a Bombay Sapphire Gin Apple Cheer cocktail inside it.

-I don’t normally do orders, but I couldn’t resist the offer from Optimum PR, on behalf of their client, Bombay Sapphire Gin, last Christmas.
+I don’t normally do orders, but I couldn’t resist the offer for the company which my brother’s girlfriend works for, Optimum PR, on behalf of their client, Bombay Sapphire Gin, last Christmas.

 This shot from above is dark but my old camera picked up the disco dust better in this shot.
 The blue candy ‘gem’ in the walkway is meant to mirror the gen in the Bombay Sapphire logo.